 Contact a Financial Advisor to learn more about the types of investments to consider for your portfolio.

 - Talk with your Financial Advisor about investment choices.

 Wells Fargo Advisors and its affiliates do not provide legal or tax advice.

 1Returns and principal value of a mutual fund will fluctuate so that shares, when redeemed, may be worth more or less than their original cost.

 2ETFs seek investment results that, before expenses, generally correspond to the price and yield of a particular index.
 There is no assurance that the price and yield performance of the index can be fully matched.

-3Investments in commodities, futures, and managed futures are speculative, involve substantial risk, and are not suitable for all investors.
+3Investments in commodities, futures, and managed futures are speculative, involve substantial risk, and are not appropriate for all investors.
 Investors should be aware that due to leverage, such investments can quickly lead to large losses as well as gains.
 Additionally, restrictions on redemptions may affect an investor’s ability to withdraw their participation.
 Further, there may be substantial fees and expenses.
 Investors should see the disclosure documents for a complete description of investment objectives, risks, charges, and expenses.

-4Variable annuities are long-term investments suitable for retirement funding and are subject to market fluctuations and investment risk.
+4Variable annuities are long-term investments appropriate for retirement funding and are subject to market fluctuations and investment risk.
 Guarantees are based on the claims-paying ability of the issuing insurance company.
 Guarantees apply to minimum income from an annuity; they do not guarantee an investment return or the safety of the underlying funds.